My creative process explained

 7. Green light?
 Go.

-Now it’s time to actually make the dang thing.
-Collaborate with the team to get the logistics down.
+Now it’s time to actually make it.
+First, I get in a room and collaborate with the team to get the nitty gritty logistics down.

 Previous